boukeas/searchtoy/examples/knight-tour/README.md

 - Solution path: The solution required is the _path_ to the goal state.
 However, the state representation essentially contains the path, so the goal state is sufficient as a solution.

+## Usage

+For help on command-line parameters, use the `-h` switch.

+    python3 examples/knight-tour/knight.py -h

+Obtain a solution, starting from the top left corner of the board, using an accessibility heuristic.

+    python3 examples/knight-tour/knight.py --method InformedDepthFirst --initial 0 0